grimlucis/rpg-hack/01-character-creation/03-classes.md

 3. Turn into an illusion permanently.

 As an illusion, you have no smell or taste.
 You cannot be felt.
 Solid impacts cause you to pop.
-Lose 1d6 Con that cannot be recovered while you are an illusion, and reform the next morning nearby.
+Lose 1d6 STR that cannot be recovered while you are an illusion, and reform the next morning nearby.
 Illusions are real to you.

 This doom can be avoided by journeying into the mirror-realm and eating one of